Guns & Ammo

-First, we will share some terminal ballistics information with you to illustrate exactly what is happening when these high performance rounds are impacting their intended targets.
-That will lead us to discussing how to interpret a manufacturer’s label and debunking some of the claims you’ve heard.
-By the end of this story, you will be armed with the knowledge to be critical about the self-defense ammunition you carry.
+First, we will share some terminal ballistics information with you.
+The purpose is to illustrate exactly what is happening when these high-performance rounds are impacting their intended targets.
+That will lead us to discuss how to interpret a manufacturer’s label and debunk some of the claims you’ve heard.
+By the end of this story, we will arm you with the knowledge to be critical about the self-defense ammunition to choose.

 We all know what happens when we pull the trigger, but what happens when that bullet impacts your target is just as important.
 Terminal ballistics is the study of “how a projectile behaves when it hits its target and transfers its kinetic energy to the target.
 The bullet’s design [and] impact velocity plays a huge role in how the energy is transferred.” – Hornady

-The role that the speed of the bullet really plays is in regards to penetration.
-Since the temporary wound cavity isn’t going to cause the catastrophic damage that a rifle round would, the handgun bullet expanding and penetrating deep enough is more likely to stop the threat.
+The role the speed of the bullet really plays is in regards to penetration.
+Since the temporary wound cavity isn’t going to cause the catastrophic damage a rifle round will, the handgun bullet expanding and penetrating deep enough is more likely to stop the threat.

 The reason this happens is due to the hydrostatic pressure created in that divot.
-Human beings are made up of 80% water, a substance that doesn’t compress well (or at all) so when you have that small amount of water-based flesh collect in the hollowed out point, the force behind it is going to cause the hydrostatic pressure to take the path of least resistance to escape the hollowed point.
+Human beings are made up of 80% water, a substance that doesn’t compress well (or at all).
+When you have that small amount of water-based flesh collect in the hollowed out point, the force behind it is going to cause the hydrostatic pressure to take the path of least resistance to escape the hollowed point.
 This is when the bullet peels back along its perforations, resulting in the recognizable mushrooming.

-The hydrostatic pressure built up in the hollow point causes the bullet to split along perforations and mushroom out.
+The hydrostatic pressure built up in the hollow point causes the bullet to split along the perforations and mushroom out.

 Non-bonded hollow points through auto glass.
 The dust on the face of the ballistic gel is actually from one of the bullets disintegrating after hitting the glass.
 Other rounds fragmented and penetrated less than 6 inches.

+Bonded hollow points retain their integrity and penetration after passing through auto glass.
 The main factor that kept the bonded hollow points intact was that the Gold Dots’ jacket and core were bonded at the molecular process via heating through their proprietary Uni-Cor® process.
-What the failure of the other non-bonded bullets demonstrated was the inability of those bullets’ core and jacket to stay together.
+The failure of the other non-bonded bullets demonstrated the inability of those bullets’ core and jacket to stay together.